Epigenomics Profiling Core

 - High-Throughput ChIP

-The Epigenomics Profiling Core (EpiCore) is funded by the Center for Cancer Epigenetics and the Department of Epigenetics and Molecular Carcinogenesis.
-The overall goal of this core is to facilitate researchers’ efforts to define the epigenetic mechanisms that alter the state of chromatin to regulate transcription in normal versus disease conditions.
+The Epigenomics Profiling Core (EpiCore) facilitates researchers’ efforts to define the epigenetic mechanisms that alter the state of chromatin to regulate transcription in normal versus disease conditions.
+It is funded, in part, through the Department of Epigenetics and Molecular Carcinogenesis.

 Our Purpose